 Victoria and Albert Museum

-Victoria ja Albert Museum is a leading museum in the areas of arts and design.
+Victoria and Albert Museum is a leading museum in the areas of arts and design.
 It is located in South Kensington.

 The collections of the Victoria and Albert Museum include over two million items spanning over five millennia.
 The museum was established in 1852, and it is named according to Queen Victoria and Prince Albert.